 Mammary Gland Tumor In Male Dogs: If you notice a lump under your dog’s skin near their nipple, it’s possible that this might be a mammary gland tumor.
 Although this is rare in male dogs, the majority of cases have been found in dogs over the age of 10.
 Luckily, these tumors are usually benign and can be treated and removed with surgery2.

 Infected Nipples In Male Dogs: The inflammation of mammary glands, also known as mastitis, can occur in male dogs due to infectious organisms.
-More rarely, inflamed nipples can also be caused due to incidents of physical trauma, fight wounds and infections.
+More rarely, inflamed or swollen nipples can also be caused due to incidents of physical trauma, fight wounds and infections.
 This may cause their nipples to become swollen, red and painful to the touch3.

 Swollen Or Discolored Nipples: Swollen nipples can occasionally be due to parasites, allergies or dermatitis.
 Rarely, swollen and suddenly-discolored nipples in male dogs can also be caused by elevated levels of estrogen—a.k.a hyperestrogenism.
 This issue is associated with testicular tumors and should be brought to the attention of your vet.